 Use One Can of Soup

-Elegant Green Bean Casserole is made from scratch and a family favorite.
+Elegant Green Bean Casserole is made from scratch and is a family favorite.
 It's perfect for holidays, or any time you want an impressive side dish.
 Here are some of my other favorite sides.
-Each one is made from scratch and a family favorite in my house:

 - Blue Cheese and Rosemary Scalloped Potatoes